vkscorpio3/ATG-Scripts/README.md

 ...
 ```

+### Setting a property value

-To set a property value from an environment, type:
+To set a property in a specific environment, type:

 ``
 ./displayAtgProperty.groovy -b <brand> -d <environment> -c <component> -p <propertyName>